 Most unfounded allegations are a product of miscommunication or misunderstanding.
 If there is fabrication, it is usually by the accusing parent, but in rare cases the child (usually older) may deliberately fabricate a false allegation.

 Child Protection Agency Involvement

 When a parent believes that their child has been abused, a child protection agency is likely to become involved in the case.
-Sometimes the accusing parent directly contacts the agency; in other situations the parent may first contact a doctor or mental health professional, who will then be obliged under child abuse reporting laws to report a suspected case of abuse.
+Sometimes the accusing parent directly contacts the agency; in other situations the parent may first contact a doctor or mental health professional, who will then be obliged under child abuse reporting laws to report a

 When a child protection agency begins an investigation of suspected abuse, the agency is likely to want to take steps to ensure the immediate safety of the child.
 If, for example, the allegation is against an access parent, the agency may go to court under child protection legislation to suspend visitation by the parent suspected of child abuse, but more typically the agency will “request” a voluntary suspension or supervision of access, with the threat of going to court if there is no agreement.
 The suspected abuser will generally want to appear co-operative, and may be informed by a lawyer that a court is also likely to “err on the side of caution” at this initial stage and hence will “agree” to restrictions or suspension of access.